mkumar73/beckernick.github.io/_posts/2016-11-10-matrix-factorization-recommender.markdown

 These look good, but I want the format of my ratings matrix to be one row per user and one column per movie.
-I'll `pivot` `ratings_df` to get that and call the new variable `R`.
+I'll `pivot` `ratings_df` to get that and call the new variable `R_df`.

 ```python